-One day, in August, three months before my mother died, she drove out to some place I’d never been.
+One day in August, three months before my mother died, she drove out to some place I’d never been.
 She parked alongside a huge expanse of green grass, like a small field, and farther back sat a small white house.
 “That’s the house,” she said.
 “That’s the one I keep thinking of for you and Mike.”
-It’s hard for me to remember she was still selling houses—that she had the specs on that little white house.
-I rolled down the window and the heat of that August—that thick, humid air poured in and is forever fused with my view of that house.
-At first I was confused; I didn’t know how things happened: how does one buy a house?
-How would my mother buy us a house, for that was what she was saying: That little house is the house I want to buy for you and Mike.
+It’s hard for me to remember she was still selling houses — that she had the specs on that little white house.
+I rolled down the window and the heat of that August — that thick, humid air — poured in and is forever fused with my view of that house.
+At first I was confused; I didn’t know how things happened.
+How does one buy a house?
+How would my mother buy us a house?
+Because that’s what she was saying: That little house is the house I want to buy for you and Mike.
 She didn’t say those words, but I knew what she meant.

-I have thought about that house lately—distant and white and heavy with heat—and I make myself walk inside of it.
-It is empty, of course, and for some reason, I am wearing my mother’s blue bathrobe—the one she wore constantly the last month of her life.
-The floors are wood and an arched molding separates the living room and the dining room.
-I know if I go further, I’ll see the kitchen but I can’t make myself move.
+I have thought about that house lately — distant and white and heavy with heat — and I make myself walk inside of it.
+It is empty, of course, and for some reason I am wearing my mother’s blue bathrobe — the one she wore constantly the last month of her life.
+The floors are wood, and an arched molding separates the living room and the dining room.
+I know if I go further, I’ll see the kitchen, but I can’t make myself move.
 I can’t go up the staircase to the bedrooms, either.
-Mike is dead and we’ve been divorced for years; my children are grown and are living in different states.
+Mike is dead and we’ve been divorced for years; my children are grown and living in different states.
 But the feeling of us as a family in this house is so strong that it overwhelms me.
 I see the basket of toys, the rugs, the sofa, the dining room table, which is set for dinner.
 I hear myself in the kitchen, cooking, talking on the phone.
-I know what she wanted to give me and why: A piece of life with a bottom that wouldn’t fall out.
+I know what she wanted to give me and why: a piece of life with a bottom that wouldn’t fall out.
 A place on this earth to contain me, when she no longer could.